 .NET Standard and runs on the Universal Windows Platform (UWP) .NET implementation.

 Entity Framework 6 and Entity Framework Core to migrate data to and from MySQL data tables.

 The Open Source Mono framework developed by Novell.

-MySQL Connector/Net supports full versions of Visual Studio 2008, 2010, and 2012, although the extent of support may be limited depending on your versions of MySQL Connector/Net and Visual Studio.
-For details, see Chapter 4, Connector/Net Visual Studio Integration.
+Connector/NET supports Microsoft Visual Studio 2013, 2015, 2017, and 2019, although the extent of support may be limited depending on the versions of Connector/NET and Visual Studio you use.
+For details, see Chapter 2, Connector/NET Versions.